Amit-Naudiyal/rackspace-k8s-webapi/README.md

 - Nodes are in private subnet with no access to internet at all.
 Access to required AWS resources is being given via multiple vpc endpoints.
 - All application resources : deployment, pods, services etc are deployed in __interview-namespace__ namespace.
 - IRSA (IAM Roles for ServiceAccounts) is utilized for least privilege on Pods, so they have only minimum permissions for their usage.
 This is for both: application pods & cluster autoscaler pods.
-- The SSH keypair to login to the Node instances can be found in _loginpvtkey.pem_ file generated under rackspace-k8s-webapi/base.
+- The SSH keypair to login to the Node instances can be found in _loginpvtkey.pem_ file generated under rackspace-k8s-webapi/base. _(not committed)_